forestdb/forestdb.org/models/lxz-chinese-scope.md

 In the first experiment, the participants were presented with a similar story as in *(2)*, where there were two rabbits, and only one rabbit was fed.
 They were then asked to evaluate the utterance 'I did not feed two rabbits' given the story.
 If they decided the ambiguous sentence was correct under such a circumstance, that would indicate that a surface scope interpretation was endorsed.
 We label this experiment as the *surface scope* experiment.

 In the second experiment, participants were asked to do a similar task, and the story they heard would favor the inverse scope interpretation.
 In the story, they were presented with four rabbits, and only two rabbits were fed.
-The endorsement of the utternace in the second experiment would reflect an endorsement of the inverse scope interpretation.
+The endorsement of the utterance in the second experiment would reflect an endorsement of the inverse scope interpretation.
 We label the second experiment as the *inverse scope* experiment.

-Lidz and Musolino (2002) found that while surface-scope and inverse-scope interpretations are equally readily available to English speaking adults (surface: 97%; inverse: 93%), English-speaking children show a preference over surface scope (81%) over inverse scope (33%).
-They conclude that English-speaking children's reluctancy to endorse inverse scope interpretation could mainly be attributed to the fact that children are more likely to use hierarchical structure such as c-command or linear precedence to interpret sentences, instead of constructing semantic logical forms.
+Lidz and Musolino (2002) found that while surface-scope and inverse-scope interpretations are equally readily available to English-speaking adults (surface: 97%; inverse: 93%), English-speaking children show a preference for surface scope (81%) over inverse scope (33%).
+They conclude that English-speaking children's reluctance to endorse inverse scope interpretation could mainly be attributed to the fact that children are more likely to use hierarchical structure such as c-command or linear precedence to interpret sentences, instead of constructing semantic logical forms.
 While this explanation is very intuitive, their result has not been quantitatively tested.
 It is possible that other general cognitive factors (such as children's ability to count) might have an impact on the scope interpretation.

 ### Cross-linguistic effect
 Besides the developmental pattern in English, the picture of scope ambiguity interpretation gets more complicated with the empirical observations from Mandarin.

-Previous literature has suggested that inverse scope interpretation is not available in Mandarin (Scontras et al., 2014), however, Su (2008)'s results are seemingly contraditory with that conclusion.
-Su (2008) conducted experiments similarly as Lidz and Musolino (2002) with native Mandarin-speaking children and adults.
+Previous literature has suggested that inverse scope interpretation is not available in Mandarin (Scontras et al., 2014); however, Su (2008)'s results are seemingly contradictory with that conclusion.
+Su (2008) conducted experiments similarly to Lidz and Musolino (2002) with native Mandarin-speaking children and adults.

 Su (2008) found that the scope interpretation in Mandarin Chinese is different from the observations surrounding English.
-Firstly, Chinese-speaking adults demonstrate a preference for surface scope (72%) than inverse scope (31%).
-It should be acknowledged that Chinese-speaking adults show a moderate endorsement rate for inverse scope, which is consistent with previous literature that suggest that Mandarin does not allow inverse scope interpretations (Scontras et al., 2014).
-Furthermore, Mandarin-speaking children show an interesting pattern where the inverse scope interpretation (63%) is not only available, but also preferred than surface scope interpretation (35%).
+Firstly, Chinese-speaking adults demonstrate a preference for surface scope (72%) over inverse scope (31%).
+It should be acknowledged that Chinese-speaking adults show a moderate endorsement rate for inverse scope, which is consistent with previous literature that suggests that Mandarin does not allow inverse scope interpretations (Scontras et al., 2014).
+Furthermore, Mandarin-speaking children show an interesting pattern where the inverse scope interpretation (63%) is not only available, but also preferred over surface scope interpretation (35%).

 The results present challenges to the previous literature in two ways.
-Firstly, the theory need to reconcile adults preference in Su (2008) with the previous observation where inverse scope is unavailable in Mandarin Chinese.
-Secondly, the theory need to explain Mandarin children's preference for inverse scope given English-speaking children's preference, and to reconcile with the cognitive explanations that children generally have difficulty processing inverse scope structures.
+Firstly, the theory needs to reconcile adults' preference in Su (2008) with the previous observation where inverse scope is unavailable in Mandarin Chinese.
+Secondly, the theory needs to explain Mandarin children's preference for inverse scope given English-speaking children's preference, and to reconcile with the cognitive explanations that children generally have difficulty processing inverse scope structures.

 The Mandarin results are generally explained from the perspective of formal semantics.
 The first explanation is concerned with the nature of the numeral phrases.
-Semantic analysis (Lee, 1996) suggest that there are two readings of *numeral-classifier-noun* construction: (a) quantity interpretation and (b) non-quantity indefinite individual-denoting interpretation.
+Semantic analysis (Lee, 1996) suggests that there are two readings of *numeral-classifier-noun* construction: (a) quantity interpretation and (b) non-quantity indefinite individual-denoting interpretation.
 The quantity-denoting interpretation is available when preceded by a modal or belief-contexts (as shown in *(3)*).

 *(3)* Liangzhi          maomi    chi-bu-wan     shitiao           yu.